wcoppens/node-soap/Readme.md

 This module lets you connect to web services using SOAP.
 It also provides a server that allows you to run your own SOAP services.

+This module has only a few very small modifications beside the original version created by Vinay Pulim.

+Things which are different from the original one:
+- Client.js _invoke method now only returns a ready to send envelope instead of sending it directly
+- Wsdl.js method XmlToObject now adds namespaces for all child objects in a object.

+I made these changes to we can use 2 Node js Soap modules together(Ws.Js & Node-soap) This makes it possible to use the Node-soap module with advanced WSSE security, inlcuding BinarySecurityToken and Certificate verification.

 Features:

 * Very simple API